Get to Know Kaho'iwai

 With a focus on Hawaiian cultural values and an integrated approach to learning that includes rich clinical experiences, residential place-based learning opportunities, and online coursework, Kaho’iwai graduates are prepared for teaching opportunities in various settings and are qualified to apply for licensure in the State of Hawai’i.

-Kanu o ka ‘Āina Learning ‘Ohana, in partnership with Chaminade University of Honolulu, announce a leadership professional development opportunity leading to a Master’s Degree in Educational Leadership for Charter School Administrators.
+Kanu o ka ‘Āina Learning ‘Ohana, in partnership with Chaminade University of Honolulu, announces a leadership professional development opportunity leading to a Master’s Degree in Educational Leadership for Charter School Administrators.
 The program is focused on the acquisition of leadership skills in financial management, education law, managerial communications, personnel issues, effective decision-making and group dynamics.

 Upon successful completion of the program, graduates will be able to demonstrate:

-• knowledge of the impact of socio-economic, legal and cultural factors on schools, teachers and students.
+• knowledge of the impact of socio-economic, legal and cultural factors on schools, teachers, and students.

 • knowledge of organizational life in schools and organizational change process, and connections to the development of positive school cultures that promote learning and social development of students.